 “No matter how much I try, I am unable to execute the moves properly”.

 “Before you can master the technique, you must understand what harmony means.
 Come with me, I will explain”, replied the master.

 The teacher led his student into the woods until they came upon a stream.
 The master stood silently on the bank for several moments.
 Then he spoke.

 “Look at the stream,” he said.
 “There are rocks in its way.
 Does it slam into them out of frustration?
 It simply flows over and around them and moves on!
 Be like the water and you will know what harmony is.”

 The young man took the master’s advice to heart.
 Soon, he was barely noticing the other students around him.
 Nothing could come in his way of executing the most perfect moves.

 I had to throw away what I cooked because while cooking my thoughts were elsewhere.
-At that moment I wasn’t in the moment.
-I was NOT present and thus I botched my cooking.
+At that moment I wasn’t being in the moment.
+I was NOT present and thus my cooking was ruined.

 If I were a samurai in feudal Japan, That would mean I would have died a thousand deaths . . .